blueiris1/exocore/_scrapbook/pre-socratics.md

 What then is it that brings philosophical thinking so quickly to its goal?
 Is it different from the thinking that calculates and measures, only by virtue of the greater rapidity with which it transcends all space?
 No, its feet are propelled by an alien, illogical power-the power of creative imagination.
 Lifted by it, it leaps from possibility to possibility, using each one as a temporary resting place.
 Occasionally it will grasp such a resting place even as it flies.
 Creative premonition will show the place; imagination guesses from afar that here it will find a demonstrable resting place.
 But the special strength of imagination is its lightning quick seizure and illumination of analogies.
 Subsequent reflection comes with measuring devices and routinizing patterns and tries to replace analogy with equation and synchronicity with causality.
 But even if this should not work, even in a case such as that of Thales, non-provable philosophic thinking has its value.
 Even if all the footholds have crumbled by the time logic and empiric rigidity want to cross over to such a proposition as "all is water," even after the total demolition of any scientific edifice, something remains.
 And in this remainder lies an impelling force which is the hope of future fruitfulness.

 Man for the Greeks was the truth and core of all things, everything else was but semblance and the play of illusion; (this is why the values of Thales' thought lies in the fact that it was meant non-mythically and non-allegorically).
 For this very reason they found it unbelievably difficult to comprehend concepts as such.
 Herein they were the exact opposite of modern men.
 For us, even the most personal is sublimated back into an abstraction; for them the greatest abstraction kept running back into a person.
 Thales said "Not man, but water, is the reality of all things."
 He begins to believe in nature by believing in at least water.
 He had turned cold against everything mythical and allegorical but not yet reaching the pure abstraction "all things are one", instead remaining at a concrete expression of it.
 An alien rarity among the Greeks of his time.
-Thales begins to see into the depths of nature without the help of fantastical fable. [homeric-gods] Wandering versus understanding.
+Thales begins to see into the depths of nature without the help of fantastical fable. `[[The Homeric Gods]]` Wandering versus understanding.

-### Anaximander
+## Anaximander

 Anaximander, the first philosophical author of the ancients, writes exactly as one expects a typical philosopher to write when alienating demands have not yet robbed him of his innocence and naivete.
 That is to say, in graven stylized letters, sentence after sentence the witness to fresh illumination, each the expression of time spent in sublime meditation.